opensearch-project/documentation-website/_data-prepper/peer-forwarder.md

 ## Metrics

-This section describes custom metrics capabilities, including timer, counter, and gauge.
+This section describes Peer Forwarder's metrics capabilities, including timer, counter, and gauge.

 Core Peer Forwarder introduces the following custom metrics and all the metrics are prefixed by `core.peerForwarder`.